katmore/napkin-notes/topics/science/scientific-rigor.md

 Changing that scope can transform something from convergence into non-convergence—or vice versa—without changing a single empirical observation.

-That's not semantic trickery.
+That is not semantic trickery.
 It's part of defining the scientific object under investigation.

 ### 11. Generative AI is currently much better at scientific knowledge than scientific practice